 How to Make Sure Your Business Name is Unique

 Naming your business is one of the most important parts of branding.
-It’s going to be one of the key things that make your company memorable and easy to recognise.
-It needs to be impactful, simple and tell your customer everything they need to know.
+It’s going to be one of the key things that make your company memorable and easy to recognize.
+It needs to be impactful, simple, and tell your customer everything they need to know.
 So, before picking a name, follow some of these rules to ensure that your business’s name is unique and effective:

 Don’t pick just one

 When you’re brainstorming a name, don’t get too caught up in deciding on the one perfect name.
 Give yourself as many options as possible to get the ball rolling and write them all down.
 Don’t worry about whether or not they’re any good and just get them all on paper.
 Use basic keywords that are relevant to your business to inspire lots of different names.
 Once you’ve exhausted your creativity, you can start narrowing down your list.